xho95/xho95.github.io/_posts/2016-05-29-Strings-and-Characters.md

 var anotherEmptyString = String()   // initializer syntax

-// these two strings are both empty, and are qeuivalent to each other
+// these two strings are both empty, and are equivalent to each other
 ```

 * whether a `String` value is empty : `isEmpty` property